 It is recommended that volunteers take a credit card to ensure immediate treatment in the event of a medical emergency (if suitable insurance is held, you will be reimbursed by your insurance company).

 All the most relevant and up to date information can be found in our field manual

-Volunteers meet at Gaudy's Backpackers Hostel in San José, Costa Rica at 07:30am on the project start date.
+Volunteers meet at Casa Colon in San José, Costa Rica at 07:30am on the project start date.
 Volunteers arriving between 6pm and 10pm the evening before the start date will be transferred to their accommodation.
-Those arriving outside of this time, or arriving to San Jose by other means, will be responsible their own transport to Gaudy's.
+Those arriving outside of this time, or arriving to San Jose by other means, will be responsible their own transport to Casa Colon.

 We can recommend the following accommodation: